stride3d/stride/sources/engine/Stride.BepuPhysics/README.md

 4. Constraints: All *(Refer to [Bepu Docs](https://github.com/bepu/bepuphysics2) for more details.)*.
 5. Collision Handler by body, Trigger, RayCast & SweepCast.
 6. CharacterBuilder/Controller & CarBuilder/Controller.
-7. Navigation (Work in Progress).
+7. Navigation (WIP).
-8. Numerous utility scripts & scenes to aid understanding and usage of this Bepu implementation in Stride.
+8. Numerous of samples utility scripts & scenes to aid understanding how to use.
-9.
+9. INSANE performances :heart: